neothXT/SwiftNet/README.md

 ### Event logging

-CombineNetworking's CNProvider uses iOS built-in Logger (if running on iOS 14 or newer) and custom debug-mode-only logger by default for each and every request.
+SwiftNet's SNProvider uses iOS built-in Logger (if running on iOS 14 or newer) and custom debug-mode-only logger by default for each and every request.

 ### Network connection monitor